nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   as a FypManager tool.

-* We have allowed the user to be able to search using different keywords (so long as they are separated by ***/*** ), which lets the user be more stringent in his/her search criteria.
+* We have allowed the user to be able to search using different keywords (so long as they are separated by ***/*** ), which lets the user be more flexible in his/her search criteria.

 * Furthermore, we have made the input more flexible by making it case-insensitive, helping users who are not particularly careful with their input of capital-cases or lower-cases.
 This also mimics real-life query engines, which usually